Merkle Audit Ledgers for AI Governance

 Operational Considerations

-Maintaining a Merkle ledger requires storing every entry.
+Maintaining the audit ledger requires storing every node.
 Unlike traditional logs which might be pruned or archived, the ledger should be preserved in full.
-Pruning would break the cryptographic chain.
+Pruning would break the accumulator state and the parent references that make the DAG tamper-evident.
 Organizations should replicate the ledger to multiple storage backends and retain backups.

 The ledger should be indexed for efficient querying.
 An organization might want to answer: "Find all actions by agent X on resource Y between time T1 and T2."
-The raw ledger is a sequential chain, so queries require scanning.
-Secondary indexes (by agent, resource, time) help without breaking the ledger integrity.
+The raw ledger is a hash-linked DAG, so queries are served from secondary indexes (by agent, resource, time) that help without affecting ledger integrity.

 The ledger can be very large.
-A single agent performing thousands of actions per day generates thousands of ledger entries per day.
-Over a year, this is millions of entries.
+A single agent performing thousands of actions per day generates thousands of ledger nodes per day.
+Over a year, this is millions of nodes.
 Storage requirements are manageable on modern systems, but they should be planned.

 Regular verification should be performed.
-A scheduled job runs periodically, reads the entire ledger, and verifies the cryptographic chain.
+A scheduled job runs periodically, reads the ledger, and verifies node hashes, signatures, and the accumulator state.
 If tampering is detected, alerts are triggered immediately.

 Later, if anyone questions what the agent did, the commitment hash is the proof.
 The agent intended to perform the action that hashes to this commitment hash.
-The commitment hash is in the Authority Receipt that proves approval.
-The Receipt is in the ledger entry that is cryptographically chained and integrity-verified.
+The hash is in the Trust Artifact that proves authorization and in the Authority Receipt that proves the outcome.
+The Receipt is recorded as a ledger node that is accumulator-bound and integrity-verified.

-This architecture is described in more detail in the pages on SovereignIR and the AI control plane.
+This architecture is described in more detail in the pages on the Blueprint and the AI control plane.

 Ledger Replication and Disaster Recovery